mcn4c/Readme-Generator/README.md

 ## Usage

- Type in "node index.js" in the terminal and answer each question with the appropriate information.
+ Type "node index.js" in the terminal and answer each question with the appropriate information.

 Click on link for a video demonstration: https://drive.google.com/file/d/1CwLw-SpTPBHlFIt2t-ZLcMaxjV_rUFXr/view